 I keep a big wall calendar in my office and many years, I’ve kept a smaller one in my closet to mark off the days I exercise so I can see my consistency at a glance.

 And another ten or fifteen calendars beyond that never hurt anyone.

 Anyway, if you’re in the market for 2020 calendars either for yourself or as a gift, here are some of my favorites!

 The Best 2019 Calendars

 You’ve probably seen this one all over Instagram and I love the look of it.
-The cheapest place I’ve found a 2019 Stendig calendar is here (a solid $11 cheaper than on Amazon and with free shipping).
+The cheapest place I’ve found a 2020 Stendig calendar is here.
 Amazon makes their own version that starts on a Sunday, which is better for me because I find it very confusing to look at a calendar that begins on a Monday).
 I have the Amazon version hanging on my office wall above my desk and I love it – it’s just such a big statement piece (and I used a Stendig calendar when I had a bed without a headboard in my office back in North Carolina and loved how it looked).